Bruce Dorfman / Inclusive Moments – Selected Works

 (First floor of the Art Students League)

 This exhibition of twenty-three works, from the 1950s through the present, highlights the formative periods in Bruce Dorfman’s remarkable career, which has spanned more than five decades.
+See images from the exhibition here.

 Bruce Dorfman has had fifty-four solo exhibitions in New York, the United States and abroad.
 His most recent exhibitions include: June Kelly Gallery, NYC (2018); “Past / Present: A Retrospective”, Monmouth University, NJ, (September – December, 2016); “Ways and Means”, UBS Gallery, by Norte Maar, NYC (2016); June Kelly Gallery, NYC (2015); “The International School”, The Museum at Cloisters, Loule, Portugal (2015).
 University of Iowa Museum of Art at The Figge Museum, Iowa (2015); “Making / Breaking Traditions: The Teachers of Ai Weiwei” at the Phyllis Harriman Mason Gallery, Art Students League (2014); Zane Bennett Gallery, Santa Fe, NM (2011); Kouros Gallery, NYC (2010).